dominictarr/feedopensource/README.md

 ### credit-card

-If you would rather fund this with normal money please comment with the amount you'd like to give on this issue [this issue](https://github.com/dominictarr/feedopensource/issues/6)
+If you would rather fund this with normal money please comment with the amount you'd like to pay on
+[this issue](https://github.com/dominictarr/feedopensource/issues/6)

 ## The Plan